zendframework/zend-permissions-rbac/doc/book/intro.md

-# Introduction to Zend\\Permissions\\Rbac
+# Introduction

-The `Zend\Permissions\Rbac` component provides a lightweight role-based access control implementation based around PHP 5.3's SPL RecursiveIterator and RecursiveIteratorIterator.
+zend-permissions-rbac provides a lightweight role-based access control (RBAC) implementation based around PHP's `RecursiveIterator` and `RecursiveIteratorIterator`.
 RBAC differs from access control lists (ACL) by putting the emphasis on roles and their permissions rather than objects (resources).

 For the purposes of this documentation: